Crochet Pouf

 Everly The Elephant

 When I visited with my niece this summer, I asked her what her favorite animal was, and she said elephant.
 So I went and searched for a cute elephant pattern and found Everly the Elephant by Hannah Gerecke (HHDesigns4).
-Hannah also has a Facebook group that I follow and lost of really cute patterns in her Etsy store.
+Hannah also has a Facebook group that I follow and lots of really cute patterns in her Etsy store.
 I learned that if I don’t review something in Etsy, eventually the ability to review it goes away.
 Normally I like to make my crochet pattern before reviewing it, but I didn’t make it in time.
 Oops!

 This was a simple, easy to follow pattern.
 The only thing that confused me was the optional mouth.
 I did make the mouth, but didn’t attach it.
 I realized later how it would be attached, but decided she didn’t need it.
 The only thing I would have liked is more pictures for the assembly including the tail, or at least a photo of the tail.
 But outside of those two wish list items, this pattern is awesome.
 I can’t wait to gift it to my niece.